 I tell patients, "If you don’t irritate the nerve for 6-8 hours while you’re sleeping at night, it tends to be much less irritable to you throughout the day."

-There are several non-surgical treatment options for carpal and cubital tunnel syndrome, such as splinting, anti-inflammatories, postural changes, and nerve gliding exercises (carpal and cubital exercises).
+There are several non-surgical treatment options for carpal and cubital tunnel syndrome, such as splinting, anti-inflammatories, postural changes, and nerve gliding exercises (carpal tunnel and cubital tunnel exercises).
 When these fail, surgery can oftentimes be very beneficial.

 A research study published recently in the Journal of Hand Surgery assessed the quality of sleep in patients before and after carpal tunnel release surgery.
 In a study of 398 individuals with carpal tunnel syndrome, they found that carpal tunnel release surgery significantly improved quality of sleep as rated by seven aspects.
 After carpal tunnel surgery, patients had: